-- High level review, and Ombudsman sign off, for management of conflicts of interest and gifts; - High level analysis and sign off of requests for review of the Office's handling of a complaint and any complaints about the conduct of staff; - Internal audits each year on financial management and every two years on procurement, that are referred to the Audit and Risk Management Committee; and - An independent survey of employee perceptions by the Public Sector Commission In August 2011, which included questions relating to ethics and public interest disclosures.
+- High level review, and Ombudsman sign off, for management of conflicts of interest and gifts; - High level consideration and sign off of requests for review of the Office's handling of a complaint and any complaints about the conduct of staff; and - Seeking opportunities to improve current practices through internal auditing and reviewing policies and procedures to ensure compliance and relevancy.
+Internal audits conducted each year are referred to the Office's Audit and Risk Management Committee.